top of page

 Q: What resources does Shark Watch SA use to obtain shark sighting information?

 Our reports are primarily sourced from members of the public.
-Our followers are the biggest contributors for the shark sightings uploaded to our social media outlets.
+Our followers are the biggest contributors for the many shark sightings featured on our social media outlets.
 Our online domains have communities of followers living in almost every known coastal community in the state.
 Thanks to their contribution, we're able to survey a significant portion of South Australia's coastal and offshore waters to locate sharks at any one time.

-We are currently expanding our communication infrastructure to also retrieve timely shark sighting information from official sources affiliated with state government departments, including PIRSA Fish Watch, South Australia Police, the SES, Surf Lifesaving South Australia, as well as local commercial and recreational surf and dive clubs.
+We endeavor to expand our communication infrastructure to also retrieve timely shark sighting information from official sources affiliated with state government departments, including PIRSA Fish Watch, South Australia Police, the SES, Surf Lifesaving South Australia, as well as local commercial and recreational surf and dive clubs.

 Q: How does Shark Watch SA verify a shark sighting?

-We also need to remember that the water quality and duration of the shark's presence can also impede one's ability to photographically document a shark encounter.
-We try to make contact with the observer to accurately recall the details of the shark encounter prior too approving and submitting a report to ensure accurate information is broadcast.
+We also need to remember that the water quality and duration of the shark's presence can also impede on one's ability to photographically document a shark encounter.
+We try to make contact with the observer to accurately recall the details of the shark encounter prior too approving and submitting a report to ensure accurate information is being broadcast on our platforms.

 Q: Who Directs Shark Watch SA & is it Government Affiliated?